xvr6/cs578/assignments/4. ElGamal/README.md

 # ElGamals

+> AI Usage statement: No AI was used in the creation of this program.

 1. ElGamal Encryption - Encrypt the following messages using ElGamal encryption (Z∗409 and g = 19):

 > Perform both encryption and decryption.
 Show every intermediate step of the ElGamal Scheme.